Zehra/BZFObservatory/README.md

 It's a bit more efficient compare to viewing the stats sites normally, but it isn't as lightweight as expected, even though it runs in the shell and doesn't have a fancy GUI.

 ## TODO:
-* Reduce redundant logic
 * Add proxy API utility
 * Don't depend on a single service.
 * Add ability to get live stats on demand.
-* Improve efficiency
-* Improve code readability

 ## License:
 **CC0 1.0 Universal**

 ## Usage of friends and favorites feature:
-To use the friends feature:
-* Create a text file with the name `friends` and the file extension `.txt`
+BZFObservatory accepts a conf as argument.
+(Plain text file)
-* Add in each friend's callsign on a new line.
+* In the conf file: Add in each friend's callsign on a new line.
 Example:
 ```
-Sample Player
+[F] Sample Player
-Example Player
+[F] Example Player
 ```
 To use the favorites feature:
-* Create a text file with the name `favorites` and the file extension `.txt`
-* Add in each server by server name and server port on a new line.
+* In the conf file: Add in each server by server name and server port on a new line.
 Example:
 ```
-awesomehosting.example.com:5555
+[S] awesomehosting.example.com:5555
-255.255.255.255:5155
+[S] 255.255.255.255:5155
-127.0.0.1:5155
+[S] 127.0.0.1:5155
 ```

 Example of results: